kyma-project/kyma/docs/03-tutorials/observability/obsv-04-define-alerting-rules-monitor.md

            summary: "CPU temperature is too high"
    ```

-   Configure your alert rule using the following parameters:
+   Configure your alert rule with the following parameters:

    | Parameter | Description | Example value |
    |-----------|-------------|---------------|